FabricMC/fabric-docs/develop/migrating-mappings/loom.md

 ---
 title: Migrating Mappings using Loom
-description: Learn how to migrate your mod's obfuscation mappings.
+description: Learn how to migrate your mod's obfuscation mappings using Fabric Loom.
 authors:
   - asiekierka
   - cassiancc